Tw1sm/tw1sm.github.io/_posts/2021-02-1-kerberos-conversion.md

 This is a simple test of the new privileges, but we could also use tools like PsExec to remotely execute commands now.

 One thing to note with utilizing Kerberos authentication is that Kerberos relies on domain names and DNS entries.
-If we rerun the `dir` command and target and IP address, NTLM authentication will be used and we'll get access denied still:
+If we rerun the `dir` command and target a host by IP address, NTLM authentication will be used and we'll be back at access denied:

 ![IP Fail](/assets/posts/kerberos-conversion/rubeus/ip-fail.png){: .mx-auto.d-block :}